huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Sesame Street
 - [ ] Zoom

-#### Which of the following shows NEVER won the Emmy for Outstanding Entertainment Children’s Series between 1974 and 1984?

-- [ ] Star Trek: The Animated Series
-- [x] Sesame Street
-- [ ] Zoom

 #### On which children’s show did they use a stand-in with a bucket when they ran out of time with their star?

 - [ ] Wizards of Waverly Place